José Velásquez (footballer, born 1998)

-José Junhior Velásquez Huillca (born 29 October 1998) is a Peruvian footballer who plays as a right-back for Peruvian Primera División side Cusco FC.
+José Junhior Velásquez Huillca (born 29 October 1998) is a Peruvian footballer who plays as a right-back.

 Club career

 Real Garcilaso / Cusco

 Living far from Cusco - in Langui - Velasquez had to travel three and a half hours to get to training every day, close to nine hours of travelling daily.

 On 8 March 2017, Velásquez got his official debut for Real Garcilaso against Juan Aurich.
 He started on the bench, before replacing Jhoel Herrera.
 He played a total of nine league games in that season.

 In the following two seasons, Velásquez played 21 league games.
 Real Garcilaso changed name to Cusco FC for the 2020 season.
+At the end of 2023, Velásquez left Cusco FC.

 Personal life

 Velásquez was named after former Alianza Lima-player, José Velásquez, because his father was a huge Alianza fan.
 Both his brothers is also named José; his older brother is named Frank José and his younger brother is also named José.